apache/cordova-docs/www/docs/en/3.3.0/config_ref/images.md

 ## Configuring Splash Screens in the CLI

-Use the <a href="../cordova/splashscreen/splashscreen.html">Splashscreen</a> API to enable display of an app's introductory splash screen on many platforms.
+Use the Splashscreen API to enable display of an app's introductory splash screen on many platforms.
 When working in the CLI, splash screen source files are located within the project's `www/res/screens` subdirectory.